 The effect of Plavix did not differ significantly in various pre-specified subgroups as shown in Figure 6.
 The effect was also similar in non-prespecified subgroups including those based on infarct location, Killip class or prior MI history (see Figure 7).
 Such subgroup analyses should be interpreted cautiously.

-Primary Endpoint across Baseline and Concomitant Medication Subgroups for the
+Combined Primary Endpoint across Baseline and Concomitant Medication Subgroups

 * Three similar-sized prognostic index groups were based on absolute risk of primary composite outcome for each patient calculated from baseline prognostic variables (excluding allocated treatments) with a Cox regression model.